Monarchs, Mountains and Moisture

-Moisture is crucial for the butterflies' overwintering success in Mexico.
+Moisture is crucial for the monarchs' overwintering success in Mexico.
 I hypothesize that one of the reasons the butterflies choose to overwinter where they do is because the high altitude mountains capture moisture.
 The pictures in this slideshow tell the story.
-I took the picture below early in the morning, as the clouds were forming and blowing through the butterfly colony.
-(The butterfly colony is just outside of the image, to the left.)
+I took this picture early in the morning, as the clouds were forming and blowing through the butterfly colony.
+The colony is just outside of the image, to the left.

-Early in the morning, the mist is engulfing the butterflies and condensing on the Oyamel fir trees.
+Early in the morning, the mist is engulfing the butterflies and condensing on the Oyamel fir.

 Later in the morning, in the same area, we found several thousand monarchs drinking dew.
 The sun's rays had fallen on the frosted ground vegetation and the frost had melted into dew.
 The monarchs flew out of the overwintering colony to drink the dew drops.

-Here is a monarch with his proboscis in the grass, imbibing the dew.
+This monarch’s proboscis is in the grass, imbibing the dew.

 This monarch failed to fly back into the clusters before nightfall.
 Water droplets condensed on its wings.
 This is a very precarious situation.
 The dew can freeze when the overnight temperature drop below freezing.
 This often happens in open areas that are exposed to the cold, clear sky.

-This butterfly is a victim of one of these freezing events and will not survive.
+This butterfly is a victim of a freezing event and will not survive.
 The frost crystals mortally wounded the butterfly.
 They penetrated through the cuticle and disrupted the cells.
 Although millions of monarchs may fly out of the colony on sunny days to find water to drink, almost all of them manage to fly back into their colonies.
 Only a few get stranded in open areas where they may freeze to death.

 The high altitude mountains capture moisture through a process called adiabatic condensation.
 As moisture-laden air rises, it expands and cools, then clouds form.
 At the high altitudes, the moisture condenses as water droplets on the needles of the Oyamels and pines.